Resolving invoice disputes is like dancing on thin ice. One wrong move and you can lose the payment forever.

 InvoiceOwl is a feature-rich invoicing app that helps small businesses, freelancers and contractors to create invoices on-the-go and get paid quicker!

 As a freelancer, you should never neglect disputed invoices.
 However, this could be an even worse mistake than the one in the disputed invoice.

 We hope you have learned how to tackle the disputed invoices and avoid them in the first place.
 If you want to automate your entire invoice creation process, use the InvoiceOwl app and create modern invoices instantly.

 We, at InvoiceOwl, have a range of invoice templates for different businesses to use.
-These templates have made it easier to create invoices in real-time and save huge time.
+These templates have made it easier to create invoices in a timely manner and save much time.